wlippa/ALPACA-model/README.md

 └── LTX0000.tree.RDS
 ```

-Using these two files, run the input_conversion command which should be available in your system after installing ALPACA.
+Using these two files, run the input-conversion command which should be available in your system after installing ALPACA.

 E.g.: